Calming your Pet when Flying

 A customer traveling with an in-cabin pet cannot be seated in the bulkhead or an emergency exit row.
 Also, customers with pets cannot be seated in a United® Premium Plus seat because the footrest limits the storage space under the seats.
 Moreover, only two pets per flight are allowed in premium cabins on select aircrafts due to limited storage space under the seat.

 Your flight can either become a nightmare or a positive experience if you are prepared enough.
+Learn how to keep a dog calm on a plan and how to keep a cat calm on flights for the best experience traveling.
 Though calming your pet when flying can be challenging, you and your pet will do just fine if you know what to do.

 Safe skies ahead!